EYFS

 How do you support children who need additional help?

 A fully inclusive learning environment adapted to meet the needs of each child.
 All staff adapt and scaffold learning to meet the needs of children.
-All staff work closely with the school’s SENDco and external agencies to ensure all children receive a tailored approach to ensure all children access the framework at their level.
+All staff work closely with the school’s SENDCo and external agencies to ensure all children receive a tailored approach to ensure all children access the framework at their level.
 Practitioners work tirelessly to support our children and their families to ensure they make better than expected outcomes.